jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

  - `data_type` (str) - The specific data type of the current Azure resource.
 For the available data types of each Azure resource, please check [Available Data Types](#available-data-types).

 ## Output
-> The JSON response body of the HTTP request to the Azure RESTful API.
-This is a dictionary with string keys and values.
+> The JSON response body of the requested API.
+For the response data structure of each data type, please check [Available Data Types](#available-data-types).

 ## Sample